Founder & Lead Editor

 Real Customer Experiences

-To get a real sense of how this shoe performs in the wild, I’ve combed through thousands of user reviews across multiple platforms.
-Here is the general consensus:
+To see how this shoe holds up in the real world, I dug through thousands of user reviews across multiple platforms.
+Here’s the general consensus:

 - The "Walking on Clouds" Effect: The overwhelming majority of users cite the Boost midsole as the primary reason for purchase, frequently describing the experience as "super cushiony" or having a "cloud-like feel".
 It is widely considered the most comfortable walking shoe on the market.